Arroz Con Gandules (Puerto Rican Rice and Pigeon Peas)

 Heat a large heavy bottomed pot like a dutch oven, or a caldero if you have one, over medium heat.
 If using ham or bacon, slowly cook the meat until crispy, remove meat from pot and set aside leaving the drippings.
 If not using meat, add oil before continuing with the next step.

-Add the gandules, tomato sauce, green olives, sofrito, salt, adobo seasoning, sazon, ground black pepper and ground cumin.
-Stir to fully combine.
+Add the gandules, tomato sauce, green olives, sofrito, salt, adobo seasoning, sazon, black pepper, and cumin.
+Stir to fully combine and cook for about 5 minutes.
+Once the mixture becomes fragrant, pour in the water and bring it to a boil over high heat.

-After simmering for 25 minutes, remove the arroz con gandules from the heat and let it sit for an additional 10 minutes before serving.
+After simmering for 25 minutes, remove the arroz con gandules from the heat and let it sit untouched (with the lid on) for 10 minutes.
 This is called letting the rice "steam".
 The rice is done once all the liquid is absorbed.
+After letting the rice rest, remove the lid, fluff/stir the rice and serve warm!

 Notes